Capstone-Projects-2025-Fall/project-001-aac-api/documentation/docs/requirements/use-case-descriptions.md

 Postconditions: Correct canonical command executed.

-### Use Case 6 - Register New Game Commands
+### Use Case 6 - Register Game Commands

 Actor: AAC Game Developer

 Triggering Event: Developer uses the API toolkit to set up the basic commands the game will understand.

-Preconditions: Game API has empty command library.
+Preconditions: Game uses the API.

 Normal flow:
-    1. AAC game developer uses the API toolkit to add commands like Start Game, Move Left, Move Right, Jump, Pause, and Shield.
+    1. AAC game developer uses the API toolkit to add commands like Start Game, red, blue, green.
-    2. They tell the API what each command means and connect those commands to the game’s actions.
+    2. They tell the API what each command means and map those commands to game actions.
-    3. Developer speaks, the API listens, figures out the right command, and sends it back to the game.
+    3. Developer speaks.
+The API transcribes and tokenizes the audio.
-    4. The game executes the command.
+    4. The game executes and logs the command.

 Postconditions: System contains common commands in a command library.
 All commands for the AAC game are entered in the command library, and can be used by players through the API.